Azure-Samples/azure-cosmos-cassandra-extensions-java-sample/README.md

     ssl_keystore_file_path=<FILLME>
     ssl_keystore_password=<FILLME>
     ```
-    If ssl_keystore_file_path is not given in config.properties, then by default <JAVA_HOME>/jre/lib/security/cacerts will be used
+    If ssl_keystore_file_path is not given in config.properties, then by default <JAVA_HOME>/jre/lib/security/cacerts will be used.
 If ssl_keystore_password is not given in config.properties, then the default password 'changeit' will be used

 5. Run `mvn clean install` from java-examples folder to build the project.
 This will generate cosmosdb-cassandra-examples.jar under target folder.

 6. Run `java -cp target/cosmosdb-cassandra-examples.jar com.azure.cosmosdb.cassandra.examples.UserProfile` in a terminal to start your java application.
-The Sample should finish with a number of rate limited requests, but with all inserts successful after retries:
+The Sample should finish with a number of "overloaded" (rate limited) requests, but with all inserts successful after retries.
+The output will show the number of users present in the table, and the number of user inserts that were attempted.
+The two numbers should be identical since rate limits have been retried.

    ![Console output](./media/output.png)